‘We have to care’: Coronavirus is deepening child poverty crisis, warns Euston Foodbank

 “As co-chair of the Camden Youth Safety Taskforce, one of my biggest priorities is ensuring that children and families in our community get the support they need to succeed.

 “This is absolutely crucial in helping our young people lead safe, fulfilling lives.”

-Anna Feuchtwang, End Child Poverty chair, said: “We may all be experiencing the storm of coronavirus together, but we are not all in the same boat.”
+Anna Feuchtwang, chair of the End Child Poverty coalition, said: “We may all be experiencing the storm of coronavirus together, but we are not all in the same boat.”